HOW I DECIDED TO MOVE TO NIGERIA

 There is something very manly in every Serbian woman.
 When and why it all begins, I have no idea.
 Perhaps it starts when we are little girls and our parents call us “son”.
 Like “Son, pick up your toys”, or “Son, wash the dishes” or “Son, pass me the cigarettes.”
 Yes, in Serbia parents address their daughters as “Son”.
 There is no reason behind it.
 It comes naturally.
 Mothers tell their daughters not to cry., that crying is for little babies only.
 We get spanked easily and frequently.
 We even get beaten with sticks, belts, branches or anything handy at a given moment.
 Parents let us play in parks in front of the building with other children without supervision even before we start school.
 When we start going to school, they walk with us only the first week until we memorize the way home.
 After that, we are on our own, walking to and from school with other schoolmates or often alone.
 They bring us to the bars with them.
 They take us to places where there is a lot of smoking and drinking (that is how we Serbs live).
 Paying nanny is not affordable to the average Serbian family.
 We grow up in small apartments.
 We often witness our parents’ frequent fights, mostly verbal though in some cases physical.
 Grown-ups talk in front of us about wars that were trending in the Balkan area for centuries (note: Serbia took part in almost, if not every war).
 Most of us have been through at least one.
 There is never enough money and parents make sure we know all about it.
 Most of the families live with grandparents, sometimes cousins in 2 bedroom flats.
 We don’t get toys that we want or play sports or attend every field trip.
 New clothes are considered luxury – if you are a younger child you inherit your older sibling’s clothes, even if your sibling is a boy.
 Parents teach you to share everything with everyone.
 Sharing is caring after all.
 They desperately force you to study, hoping that one day you will be better than them, become successful and get out of poverty.
 You watch your mother get up every morning before sunrise to make breakfast and school snacks for you and your siblings.
 Then she goes to work for a minimum of 8 hours, using public transportation.
 After work, she makes lunch for everyone.
 She cleans, washes dishes and does laundry.
 She helps you with homework then takes you to after-school activities.
 She makes dinner, cleans up again, puts you to sleep, reads for you, takes care of your drunken father and so on and so forth.

 Hence, one day I decided to move to Nigeria.
 Everyone around me thought I’ve gone mad.
 They were wondering what business I have going there.
 I was 23 years old.
-Behind me, I had 8 years of working experience, 2 wars, 2 divorces of my parents, highest level of poverty without sleeping on the street, 7 years long relationship that failed thanks to the hard Belgrade street life, over 10 different homes and over 10 different landlords, 6 countries where I tried to make my life better, too many open wounds, and the sort of bravery that was becoming borderline madness.
+Behind me, I had 8 years of working experience, 2 wars, divorce of my parents, highest level of poverty without sleeping on the street, 7 years long relationship that failed thanks to the hard Belgrade street life, over 10 different homes and over 10 different landlords, 6 countries where I tried to make my life better, too many open wounds, and the sort of bravery that was becoming borderline madness.
 I was not afraid of anything in this world.
 There was no trace in fear in me, and there is still none, up to this day.
 The thought of living in Nigeria excited me.
 Even though I’ve traveled a lot, life never brought me to that side of the world.
-Africa looked to me like it was calling me to come and taste it.
 I was happy.
 No matter what negative people who are afraid of everything and never get anywhere in life told me about HIV, kidnapping, Boko Haram or all diseases, they could not make me change my mind.
 I was determined.
 I took the yellow fever shot, settled everything at home, put a little money in my pocket and packed my suitcase.
 My flight was booked through Paris, and two of my colleagues were flying with me.
 I was so excited that I was jumping around the house while I was doing the final packing.
 I couldn’t get rid of the smile on my face.
 Life was finally going in the right direction.